tommyod/KDEpy/docs/source/comparison.rst

 Speed in 2D
 -----------

-We run the 2D algorithms 20 times on random data and compared medians on 2D data.
+We run the 2D algorithms 20 times on normally distributed data and compare medians of the running times.
-:class:`~KDEpy.FFTKDE.FFTKDE` is fast because it implements a :math:`d`- dimensional linear binning routine and uses :math:`d`-dimensional convolution.
+:class:`~KDEpy.FFTKDE.FFTKDE` is fast because of the underlying algorithm -- it implements a :math:`d`- dimensional linear binning routine and uses :math:`d`-dimensional convolution.

 .. image:: _static/img/profiling_2D_gauss.png